eliasthor/lexo-django-guide/README.md

 This Readme file will contain the steps I took towards a fully functional website for a small organisation.

 The site needs to contain sections such as News, FAQ, About etc.
+I like to use linux, so the instruction will be linux based, at least regarding the setup and programming.

 ## Create a git repository
 1. Create git repository (assuming you have a github account since you're here already)